Ayesha123-anjum/waqf-property-task-tracker/README.md

 ```bash
 touch .env
 ```
-Copy paste the script inside the .env file and Add the mongoDB srv string
+Copy paste the script inside the .env file and Add the mongoDB srv string.

 ```bash
 // .env